RavSS/HAVK/README.md

 There are a few mandatory software requirements:
 1. GNAT Community.
 GCC can compile Ada and the package contains the GNAT Project Manager tools, along with GNATprove for SPARK.
-There's a script inside the "ext" folder which you can utilise to obtain GNAT Community 2019.
+There's a script inside the "tools" folder which you can utilise to obtain GNAT Community 2020.
 You can also modify the Makefile.
 2. GNU Make.
 This is pretty obvious.
 3. GNU-EFI.
 The bootloader I created uses UEFI to boot HAVK, not BIOS.
 4. GNU Mtools & GNU Parted.
 Used for creating a hard drive image.